pilotier/d3/README.md

   <img src="assets/v10_0009_000240.jpg" width="200" />
 </p>

-## Download the dataset
+## Download Dataset
-Download the datatset form harvard datavers (link coming soon) and extract the files.
-Your directory should look something like this
+Download the datatset from Harvard Datavers (link coming soon) and extract the files.
+Your directory should look something like this:

 ```
 - d3